Are you trying to develop a pricing strategy for your digital products? Good idea. This is very important for building a successful online business.

-Pricing your products much lower than your competition can devalue your products and lead your customers to believe the quality isn’t as good as your competitor’s product.
+Pricing your products with an overly low price compared to your competition can devalue your products and lead your customers to believe the quality isn’t as good as your competitor’s product.
 Pricing your products higher than your competition shows your customers that you bring something more to the table.

 - What features does your product or service offer that your competitor’s product doesn’t?